ulisesrmzroche/sourceday-code-quiz/README.md

 Run tests with `bundle exec rake spec`
 ## SPEC

-[] - Create an application that mimics the game of black jack from the Ruby console based on the rules above.
+[x] - Create an application that mimics the game of black jack from the Ruby console based on the rules above.

-[] No uer input is required.
+[x] No uer input is required.

-[] Player should stop taking another card if total is 17 or higher.
+[x] -  Player should stop taking another card if total is 17 or higher.

-[] Game should print out card totals and who wins each round.
+[x] Game should print out card totals and who wins each round.

-[] Game should consist of a Card shoe with 6 total decks within.
+[x] Game should consist of a Card shoe with 6 total decks within.

-[] Card Shoe should be shuffled when only 2 total decks remain.
+[x] Card Shoe should be shuffled when only 2 total decks remain.

-[] Decks will consist of 52 cards.
+[x] Decks will consist of 52 cards.
 Cards Numbers and Suits should be represented as follows.

 Initial Rules of the Game: